 Car insurance in France covers the vehicle rather than the driver, meaning that other licensed drivers can driver your car if the policy allows it.

 Because insurance is applied to the vehicle, every car in France needs to be separately insured.
 However, many insurance companies offer discounted rates for a second car or multiple car insurance.

-According to 2016 statistics, France has the second-largest car insurance market in Europe behind the UK.
+According to 2016 data, France has the second-largest car insurance market in Europe behind the UK.
 There are around 90 companies providing auto insurance in the country.
 The Autorite de Controle Prudentiel et de Resolution (ACPR), which is an arm of the Banque de France, regulates the French insurance market.

 Can you use car insurance from another country in France?

 Non-residents can drive foreign cars covered by insurance from their home country, as long as the insurance meets the French minimum requirements.
 You need a green card that shows that you have sufficient coverage for your vehicle.

 If you are a French resident, you will need to take out car insurance in France and make sure that your car has a French number plate.
 Citizens from EU countries can continue to use insurance from their home countries.

 Types of car insurance in France

 There are three main types of car insurance in France: third-party, third-party fire and theft, and fully comprehensive.